vercel/fun/README.md

  * Lambdas that compile to native executables (i.e. Go) will need to be compiled for your operating system.
 So if you are on macOS, then the binary needs to be executable on macOS.

-### `docker`

-A `docker` provider is planned, but not yet implemented.
-This will allow for an execution environment that more closely matches the AWS Lambda environment, including the ability to execute Linux x64 binaries / shared libraries.

 ## Runtimes